By Phil Hill

 "Exclusive: Worldwide LMS market size expected to triple in 5 years . . . or get cut in half",

 Lumping higher ed, K12, and corporate LMSs into the same category is a little bit like lumping railroad cars together with automobiles because they are both called cars, have wheels, and carry things and/or people from one place to another.
+If you currently do not know how to drive you can get a car driving simulator which will help you learn faster.
 On top of that, nobody has decent data on the size of the global market, never mind the growth of it.
 MarketsandMarkets’ “analysis” effectively gives us made-up numbers about a mythical automobile/train car market.